InstallerLegacy/screenshots.virtualhub.eu.org/content/en/1970s/1975/unix-v6/index.md

 {{< load-photoswipe >}}

 !
 Unix v6 was an operating system for the DEC PDP-11 computer.
 It was developed by Bell Labs.
 It can be used on SIMH PDP-11 emulator.
-It was also ported to Interdata-32 computer, so we can use that port on SIMH Interdata-32 emulator.
+It was also ported to Interdata 7/32 computer, so we can use that port on SIMH Interdata 7/32 emulator.

 {{< gallery >}}
   {{< figure src="/1970s/1975/unix-v6/unix-v6.webp" alt="!
 Unix v6" caption="!
 Unix v6" >}}
   {{< figure src="/1970s/1975/unix-v6/unix-v6-id32.webp" alt="!
-Unix v6 Interdata-32 port" caption="!
-Unix v6 Interdata-32 port" >}}
+Unix v6 Interdata 7/32 port" caption="!
+Unix v6 Interdata 7/32 port" >}}
 {{< /gallery >}}

 Session Log of PDP-11 version: